The Meaning of Numbers: The Number 53

-The possible meaning of the number 53 is derived from both facts about and writings within Scripture.
+The possible meaning of the number 53 is derived from Biblical history and the occurrence of certain original language words.

 In 53 A.D., the Apostle Paul, after residing in Syrian Antioch for less than a year, embarks on his third missionary campaign.
 His travels, which begin in the summer, will take him to cities within the province of Galatia, as well as Antioch in Pisidia, Ephesus, Philippi, Berea, Thessalonica, Corinth, Troas and other destinations.